Knob and Tube Replacement in Burien, WA

 We help you understand the difference before work starts.
 You should not be pressured into a full rewire if a smaller plan is reasonable, and you should not be given a band-aid answer when the wiring deserves a more complete replacement plan.

-Burien electrical services
+Related Burien electrical pages

 Serving Burien from our nearby Des Moines base